tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 #### set either development or production environment in application

-it's possible to purchase test subscriptions in both `development` and `production` environments (see the next section) - just don't forget to forward ports in `development`.
+test subscriptions can be purchased in both `development` and `production` environments - just don't forget to forward ports in `development` environment.

 #### run or install application on real device